ppy/osu-wiki/wiki/Article_Styling_Criteria/News/en.md

 #### Formats and quality

 Images used in news articles must be in JPG format at quality 9 (90) to quality 10 (100).
-PNG use is acceptable in instances where the filesize is small, or quality cannot afford to be compromised.
+PNG use is acceptable in instances where the file size is small, or quality cannot afford to be compromised.

-#### Filesize
+#### File size

 All images must be optimized as much as possible.
 We recommend the use of [FileOptimizer](http://nikkhokkho.sourceforge.net/static.php?page=FileOptimizer) to do this quickly and consistently.